auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/infrastructure.md

 ### Software Load Balancers

 You can use either NGINX or HA Proxy as the software load balancer in front of the Auth0 environment or for IP whitelisting and/or endpoint filtering (only authentication endpoints are publicly available).
-If you are using NGINX or HA Proxy as the software load balancer, you must:
+If you are using NGINX or HA Proxy as the software load balancer, you must

 * Use TCP mode with Proxy Protocol or HTTPS mode (SSL offloading).
-In HTTPS mode the connector will not work.
+In HTTPS mode, the connector will not work.
 * Forward the incoming hostname to the nodes

 ## SSL Certificates

-Your SSL certificates must:
+Your SSL certificates must

 * Be signed by a public certificate authority
 * Contain all of the required DNS names (if the certificate is not a wildcard certificate)